git-moss/DrivenByMoss-Documentation/Native-Instruments/Native-Instruments-Maschine-Mikro-Mk3.md

 * **Rec** - Start/Stop recording.
 * **Stop** - Stop playback.
 If pressed when stopped the play cursor is moved to the start of the song.
 Use in combination with a pad in Clip Mode to stop the clip.
 * **Restart/Loop** - Toggle transport loop
 * **Erase** - Undo.
-Use in combinbation with a pad to duplicate a scene, clip or track depending on the selected mode.
+Use in combinbation with a pad to delete a scene, clip or track depending on the selected mode.
 * **Erase + touch encoder knob** - Reset the currently edited value to its default.
 * **Tap** - Toggle metronome
 * **Follow** - Quantize the selected clip